georapbox/js-utils/README.md

 - [trimRight](strings/trim#trimright) - Removes whitespace from the right end of a string.

+- [truncate](strings/truncate) - Truncates a string based on character count.

 - [unescapeHTML](strings/unescapeHTML) - Unescapes a HTML string.

 - [wrapHTML](strings/wrapHTML) - Wraps a string with a HTML tag with attributes if specified.